Grantyy1/Calculator_App/README.md

 ---

 ## Project Structure
-The application is divided into two main packages:
+Project is divided into 2 interfaced and 4 classes:

 ## petstore.inventory: Contains classes and enums for pet inventory data